 Shia militias continue to control the important security organs of the Iraqi state.
 Kadhimi has a weak mandate since he was appointed by political parties that have a stake in maintaining the current power dynamics.
 While he has notable popular support, he still might be challenged in parliamentary elections slated for June 2021.
 However, if his list is able to win enough seats, that could give him the mandate he needs to deal with security challenges and eventually create a more conducive environment for Saudi soft power in Iraq.
 But draconian measures to deal with pro-Iranian Shia factions could also backfire and plunge the country into civil war.
 History has shown that Iraq does not respond well to external pressure, which instead exacerbates the ethno-sectarian fault lines the country was built upon.
 Connecting Iraq’s national power grid into the GCC network would be a start.
 But eventually, domestic solutions will be necessary for economic development and national stability.

-is a research assistant at the Arab Gulf States Institute in Washington and a political analyst who researches and writes on security, political, and energy issues in the Middle East, focusing on Iraq, Turkey, Iran, the Gulf, and the Levant.
+is a research associate at the Arab Gulf States Institute in Washington and a political analyst who researches and writes on security, political, and energy issues in the Middle East, focusing on Iraq, Turkey, Iran, the Gulf, and the Levant.
 He received his PhD from the Carter School for Peace and Conflict Resolution at George Mason University.

 Through its careful examination of the forces shaping the evolution of Gulf societies and the new generation of emerging leaders, AGSIW facilitates a richer understanding of the role the countries in this key geostrategic region can be expected to play in the 21st century.Learn More